The Instant Film Camera Isn't Gone

 - Reunions: Like parties and weddings, a family reunion is a great place to use these handy cameras.
 In many cases, there may be far-flung family members present that you seldom see.
 Being able to produce a print on the spot is ideal to assure everyone gets some shots before they walk away.

 - Just about any situation with kids as the photographer: Young kids can have a lot of fun and learn a great deal through the lens of a camera.
 A camera that produces a print instantly can help them learn more about handling a camera properly.
-They can adjust distance, their camera hold, framing, and so forth with the immediate feedback, a print offers on how well their previous effort turned out.
+They can adjust distance, their camera hold, framing, and so forth with the immediate feedback that a print offers on how well their previous effort turned out.
 For this reason, instant film models can make great cameras for kids.

 Features to Look For